 An Old West vibe, a location right along the Mexico border, and a mountainous setting all help to make El Paso, Texas, stand out among the state’s major cities.

-While cities like Houston, Dallas, and San Antonio may get more tourism hype, El Paso has a number of features that make it a unique Texas destination.
+While cities like Houston, Dallas, and San Antonio may get more tourism and sightseeing hype, El Paso has a number of features that make it a unique Texas destination.
 For example, it is the only one of the state’s top cities to be situated along the Mexico border.
 It is also the only major Texas city that is surrounded by mountain ranges.
 And, located in the far western reaches of the state, El Paso is perhaps the Texas city that is most steeped in Western lore.

 All of those features make El Paso a fantastically fun city to visit.
 The mountains provide a stunning backdrop and great hiking, and the proximity to the border guarantees that the Mexican cuisine is authentic and delicious.
-Also, while El Paso is large and sprawling with a population of nearly 700,000, the downtown retains a cool Western atmosphere.
+Also, while El Paso is large and sprawling with a population of nearly 950,000, the downtown retains a cool Western atmosphere.

-Based on my experiences during a recent visit, here are 10 excellent things to do in El Paso, Texas.
+Based on my experiences during a recent visit, here are 13 excellent things to do in El Paso, Texas.

-1. Stroll Down El Paso Street
+1. Downtown El Paso

 Downtown El Paso is wonderfully walkable, and I found that many of the main attractions are within an easy stroll from one another.

-2. Relax At San Jacinto Plaza
+2. San Jacinto Plaza

 Families gravitate to the plaza, which was refurbished in recent years and includes a splash pad, game tables, and a small open-air café.
 I recommend sitting at an outdoor table and trying one of the café’s specialties like cucumber lemonade (agua fresca de pepino), cucumber spears dusted with chile (pepinos con chile), or rolled tacos in red sauce.